PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 The database is just local SQLite.

-If running in debug, there is no cache, otherwise it uses an in-memory cache with a TTL of 60 seconds (that holds up to 500 items).
+If running in debug, there is no cache, otherwise it uses a memcached running on localhost.

 The index gets a rescan once a day, which is probably not necessary but it doesn't hurt anything either.